Areeba-Tahir-18/Areeba-Tahir-18/README.md

 <br/>

-<sub>⭐ Just connect with me ti ship your AI products  — thank you!</sub>
+<sub>⭐ Just connect with me to ship your AI products  — thank you!</sub>

 </div>